 Your Plastic Surgeon Knows Best

-Outside of some general recommendations, your plastic surgeon will individualize further bra wearing based upon the size of your implants, the shape of your breasts, and your boobie goals.
+Outside of some general recommendations, your plastic surgeon will individualize further bra wearing based upon the size of your breast implants, the shape of your breasts, and your boobie goals.

 And I'm all for good advice!